AntonUrfels/jekyll-test/modules.markdown

                 Lack of funds, No Delay

-•	delay_common_reason_oth (t): Enter other reason if wheat planting is commonly delayed past Nov 30th in most year.
+27.	delay_common_reason_oth (t): Enter other reason if wheat planting is commonly delayed past Nov 30th in most year.

         Relevant: If common delay reasons is selected as other

-•	nursery_determining_factor   (m): What mostly determines the timing of rice nursery establishment?
+28.	nursery_determining_factor(m): What mostly determines the timing of rice nursery establishment?
 (Select all that apply)

         Relevant: Only for rice